 Notice that the authors are hypothesizing that our universe is part of a larger invisible cosmos.
 It is becoming clearer that science cannot explain how the world was created.
 It cannot explain where the particles came from that existed at the time of the Big Bang and were expelled outward.
 The theory is faulty and damaged.

-Does the Big Bang Theory violate the teaching of God’s Word?
+Does the Big Bang Theory Violate the Teaching of the Bible?

 Does the Big Bang violate Scripture?
 The answer is yes!
 Those Christians who support the Bang Theory reveal their lack of a solid biblical hermeneutic and commitment to the authority of Scripture.
 “Christian evolutionists” is an inconsistent phrase.
 On the one hand, the name Christian implies one believes in God and the term, evolutionist, implies the exclusion of God’s involvement in His creation.
 This is contrary to the character of God.
 Our God is not detached from His creation.
 Genesis 1 teaches us that God was actively involved in the details of creation.
 He was the cause of the creation and still maintains the creation.